Neurocognitive Laboratory Personnel

 In addition to these efforts, her team is involved in the conduct of a pilot study designed to assess the feasibility and efficacy of an FDA approved medication on cognition and abstinence in small group of men and women seeking treatment for alcohol use disorders.
 In the near future, we anticipate initiating a Phase 2 trial that will examine the impact of a new compound on smoking cessation efforts in a sample of healthy current smokers.

 Robert joined the Neurocognitive Laboratory in 2003 after graduating with a Bachelor of Arts in Psychology from the University of Kentucky.
 He moved with Dr. Nixon and other staff from Lexington to Gainesville in 2006.
-Robert is a member of the Research Society on Alcoholism and the American Public Health Association.
+Robert received a 2017 University of Florida Superior Accomplishment Award.
+Robert is a member of the Research Society on Alcoholism.

 Assistant Lab Manager

 Layla joined the Neurocognitive Laboratory in 2011 after moving to the Gainesville area.
 She has a Bachelor of Arts in Psychology from the University of Texas at Austin.
-Layla is a current member of the Research Society on Alcoholism.
+Layla received a 2018 University of Florida Superior Accomplishment Award.
+Layla is a member of the Research Society on Alcoholism.

 Christopher assists with administering protocol elements within the Adolescent Brain Cognitive Development Study to participating families.
 Assist in outreach activities including distributing recruitment materials and identifying potential recruitment activities.